dotnet/fsharp/docs/equality.md

 * **Perf expectation**: what perf the user expects
 * **Compilation today**: How we actually compile today, with sharplab.io link
 * **Perf today**: What is the perf we achieve today
-* **Test**: An IL baseline test case that pins down how we compile things today and allows us to measure change
+* **Test**: An IL baseline test case that pins down how we compile things today and allows us to measure changes
 * **sharplab**: sharplab.io link to how things are in whatever version is selected in sharplab

 ### primitive integer types (`int32`, `int64`, ...)